Chordate: Overview

 Traditionally, Cephalochordata and Craniata were grouped into the proposed clade "Euchordata", which would have been the sister group to Tunicata/Urochordata.
 More recently, Cephalochordata has been thought of as a sister group to the "Olfactores", which includes the craniates and tunicates.
 The matter is not yet settled.

 A specific relationship between vertebrates and tunicates is also strongly supported by two CSIs found in the proteins predicted exosome complex RRP44 and serine palmitoyltransferase, that are exclusively shared by species from these two subphyla but not cephalochordates, indicating vertebrates are more closely related to tunicates than cephalochordates.

 Cladogram

 Below is a phylogenetic tree of the phylum.
-Lines of the cladogram show probable evolutionary relationships between both extinct taxa, which are denoted with a dagger (†), and extant taxa.
+Lines of the cladogram show evolutionary relationships between the major groups of extinct taxa, which are denoted with a dagger (†), and extant taxa.
+(Note: Adapted from various studies: lancelet and tunicate phylogeny adapted from Delsuc and colleagues, Jawless fish phylogeny adapted from Miyashita and colleagues and Noriyuki Satoh, Placoderm and acanthodian phylogeny adapted from Brazeau and Friedman, Chondrichthyes phylogeny adapted from Amaral and colleagues, and Osteichthyes phylogeny adapted from Betancur and colleagues (non-tetrapods) and Pardo and colleagues (tetrapods).)